Upwardfi/docs/source/includes/enrollments.md

 }
 ```

-This API endpoint returns enrollment based on the provided enrollment ID.
+This API endpoint returns an enrollment based on the provided enrollment ID.

 ### HTTP Request